LrWm3/babys-first-containerz/README.md

 I was helping a friend set up his middleware-app + database on a $5/mo server.
 I was able to set the database up quickly enough, and connect his app to it, but got stuck when putting everything behind a lets-encrypt reverse proxy.

-Furthermore, the entire processseemed pretty confusing from a beginners' perspective.
+Furthermore, the entire process seemed pretty confusing from a beginners' perspective.

 This project is an attempt at creating a containerization development environment even babbys' could use.